Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 #### Description

-Upon creating a new instance in all but the bare template the caller provides a name for the aragon dao called `aragonId` as argument `id`.
-This `id` is the name of the org used to register an ENS subdomain in the form of `[id].aragonid.eth`.
-An empty string for that `id` should not be allowed for registration and therefore checked before trying to register the dao's name.
+Upon creating a new instance in all but the `Bare` template, the caller provides an `id` argument to be registered for the org as an ENS subdomain in the form of `[id].aragonid.eth`.
+An empty string for `id` should not be allowed for registration and therefore checked before trying to register the ENS subdomain.

 **code/templates/company/contracts/CompanyTemplate.sol:L74-L90**